 The Glendale Environmental Coalition issued a set of questions to candidates for Assembly Districts 44 and 52, State Senate District 25, and L.A.
 County Board of Supervisors District 5.
 In solidarity with other grassroots groups in the region, we want our local elected representatives to champion the causes we believe are essential for a healthy and sustainable environment.
 We are posting the answers we received (not all candidates responded) in order to inform our members and the community of the candidates’ stances.

-Assembly District 25 Candidate
+State Senate District 25 Candidate

 Sasha Renée Pérez